garcia1148/Keychain/README.md

-This repository contains the material developed for the educational game "Keychain Robotics Game", part of the course *Automation in Manufacturing Systems*.
+This repository contains the material developed for the educational game "Keychain Robotics Game".
 The goal was to create an interactive and engaging experience to teach robotics concepts using a collaborative UR robot.

 ## 📂 Repository Contents